HOME > Handbook > At the campsite

 We try, within reason, to leave no trace that we were ever at a site.
 All garbage is picked up and we don't leave a bunch of gross food in the fire pit.
 We do not burn cans and leave them for the next group or ever leave garbage unburnt in a fire pit.
 If there's no thunderbox, we bury everything.
 Who wants to see little packages of toilet paper in the bush?
 We don't really get into the "Bushcrafting" scene where you cause unnecessary damage to live plants or trees just to make a cool adjustable pot hanging system.
 No one needs that.

-In our many years of backcountry camping, only one of us experienced a bear coming into a site, which was quickly scared off by a dog.
-However, we still keep vigilant about bears, especially when there are no dogs along.
-There are naturally others who are more vigilant, but we've found our comfort level.
+In our many years of backcountry camping, only one of us experienced a bear enter our campsite.
+It was quickly scared off by a dog, and doesn't make for much of a story, but we still keep vigilant about bears.
 Here is what we do to mitigate the possibility of a bear visit.

 We set up tents, bug tents, hammocks and beached canoes in such a way that there's always an easy route for a bear to run away and not feel trapped even for a second.